Austin2905/Mental-Health-Chatbot/README.md

-# Mental Health Chatbot
+# Mental Health Chatbot (Baymax)
- A mental health chatbot named Baymax built with langchain and transformers
+ A Personalized Mental Health Chatbot named Baymax using Langchain and Transformers